rachmari/labeler/README.md

         ignore-if-assigned: false
 ```

-An example use-case would be, to remove the `help-wanted` label when an issue is assigned to someone.
+For example, you can remove the `help-wanted` label when an issue is assigned to someone.
 For this, the workflow file would look like:

 ```yml
 on: